Bunkhouse Stampede (1988): Main event match

 The main event was a Steel Cage Bunkhouse Stampede.
 The objective of the match was to throw the opponent out of the cage door or send him out via the top of the cage for the elimination.
 The participants were Tully Blanchard, Arn Anderson, The Barbarian, The Warlord, Dusty Rhodes, Ivan Koloff, Lex Luger and Road Warrior Animal.
 Animal eliminated first Koloff over the top of the cage, and then Warlord through the cage door, but was himself eliminated by The Barbarian after a Big Boot.
 Blanchard and Anderson double-teamed Luger and tried to eliminate him through the cage door but all three men were eliminated at the same time.
 Rhodes and Barbarian were the remaining participants and continued to fight each other.
 Barbarian hit Rhodes with a Diving Headbutt but was unable to eliminate him.
-Both men climbed the over the top of the cage, where Rhodes hit Barbarian with two Bionic Elbows to win the Bunkhouse Stampede for the fourth consecutive time.
+Both men climbed the over the top of the cage, where Rhodes hit Barbarian with two Bionic Elbows to win the Bunkhouse Stampede for the third consecutive time.